aswinKrishna37/notFLIX/README.md

+## ⚠️ Project Status

+This project is currently **unfinished** and in active development.
+Features may change, and some functionality may not work as expected.

 # NotFlix - Not Netflix

 A personal movie library manager that automatically fetches metadata from The Movie Database (TMDB) and provides a web-based interface to browse your movie collection with posters and details.